dev-academy-programme/concepts/redux/async.md

 Some key ideas from this:

 - We track progress of Async calls using normal actions and state
-- The function returned by the is handled by thunk middleware
+- The function returned by the action creator is handled by thunk middleware
 - We return a promise we can do fancy stuff later